tuxnam/KQL-It-All/PwnKit-Sentinel-KQL.md

 ### Wait...if he gained root, the attacker can simply delete the auth.log file, journal file and all the other log files?

-Indeed! this is why you should make sure that auditd is properly set in all your Linux hosts.
+Indeed! this is why you should make sure that *auditd* is properly configured in all your Linux hosts.
 Root is supposed to be trusted, this can lead to some security operations headaches with privilege escalations.
 Anyway, deleting logs on its own is something you should already detect on Sentinel or with your EDR solution, as this already means something bad is going on. <br />
-You could still look for bash history or similar files, but these will probably also be cleared by a cleever attacker.
+You could still look for bash history or similar files, but these will probably also be cleared by a clever attacker.
 You could also detect all changes to files in latest 120 minutes, using find command for instance, including logs deletion.
-But an attacker can also bypass this, quite easily.
+But an attacker can also bypass this, quite easily by messing up with timestamping.
 Conclusion being, always send your log to an external system, and make sure auditd is properly configured.

-You also have other mitigations in place such as leveraging SELinux.
+You can also have other mitigations in place such as leveraging SELinux.
 <br />
 <br />
-If auditd is not set properly in your environment, then the only alternative to detect such log deletion is more advanced forensics commands and tools, but this is not the idea to cover this here.
+If none of the above helps in your case, and logging is not set properly in your environment, then the only alternative to detect such log deletion is more advanced forensics commands and tools, but this is not the idea to cover this here.

 ### A note on CVE-2022-0185: Kubescape vulnerability